Methi Khakhra Recipe - Gujarati Savory Crispy Flat Bread

 The Gujarati Khakhra is a snack made from whole wheat flour and is served for breakfast, tea or even taken as a travel snack.
 It is wholesome as it is made from whole wheat flour and delicately flavoured with ingredients like fenugreek, turmeric and asafoetida.

 A lot of hard work goes into making them especially if you live in a joint family where you have to make a 100 or more at a time and stock them.
 Although it is readily available in the retail stores these days there is a special taste when you make them at home.

 - 1/4 teaspoon Red Chilli powder

-- 1/2 teaspoon turmeric powder
+- 1/2 teaspoon Turmeric powder (Haldi)

 - Salt , to taste You could use the follow as alternative ingredients to the fenugreek leaves

 - Dry ginger powder

 Knead by adding little water at a time, till it becomes stiff dough.
-Let the Khakra dough rest covered for fifteen minutes and knead again.
+Cover and let the Khakra dough rest for fifteen minutes and knead again.
 Divide the dough into twenty equal portions.

 Roll out the each ball into very thin circles by dusting on flour as and when required to prevent sticking to the base.